karmaniverous/stan/stan.project.md

   - `-c/--combine`: Include script outputs inside the archives and do not keep them on disk.
 Implies `--archive` and conflicts with `--keep`.
   - `-k/--keep`: Do not clear the output directory before running.
 Conflicts with `--combine`.
-  - `-d/--diff`: Retained for plan display; diff is always created when `--archive` is used.
 - Diff snapshot policy:
   - Create snapshot only if missing during runs; `stan snap` replaces it.
   - Snapshot lives under `<outputPath>/.diff/.archive.snapshot.json`.